LEARN THE FUNDAMENTALS OF OUR LEAGUE

 CAN MY CHILD BE ON A TEAM WITH [NAME HERE]?

 Especially for older children, sorry, no but..
-Note that for carpooling purposes all teams in the Kindergarten, Instruction, Junior Girl and Senior Girl division are regularly scheduled to play at the same time and location as other teams in that division, so carpooling is easy to do for players in them.
+Note that for carpooling purposes all teams in the Kindergarten, Instruction, Junior Girl and Senior Girl division have historically been scheduled to play at the same time and location as other teams in that division, so carpooling is easy to do for players in them.
 Specifically for teams, the primary goal when we make teams is to ensure, as best as possible, that teams are balanced, talent-wise, so that each team has a near equal shot of success.
 Another goal in team making is to distribute players from different schools across teams.
 We cannot take requests for teammate pairings, so please do not make them.
 (Carpool issues can usually be resolved after teams are announced.)
 Most of the children in our league are as wonderful as yours.
 That players both play with and become friends with children from other schools is one of the many nice qualities of our league.

 For the players in Instructional and Kindergarten, team balance is less of an issue.